-Founder and President of the Rainforest Action Network
+- Founder and former president of the Rainforest Action Network

-In October 2004, Hayes joined such prominent activists as the Marxist anti-war speaker Stan Goff and Progressive Caucus member Cynthia McKinney in signing the 911 Truth Statement, "which called for immediate public attention to unanswered questions suggesting that people within the current [George W. Bush] administration may indeed have deliberately allowed 9/11 to happen, perhaps as a pretext for war.”
+In October 2004, Hayes joined such notables as the Marxist anti-war activist Stan Goff and Congresswoman Cynthia McKinney in signing the 911 Truth Statement, which called for “immediate public attention to unanswered questions suggesting that people within the current [George W. Bush] administration may indeed have deliberately allowed 9/11 to happen, perhaps as a pretext for war.”